hornos/gridhowto/README.md

     ceph-fuse -m $(hostname) /common

-## LDAP

 ## Globus
-Install Globus on your local machine as well as on the root servers:
+Install the certificate utilities and Globus on your mac:

-    bin/play @@root globus

-On your Mac install the certificate utilities:

     make globus_simple_ca globus_gsi_cert_utils

+There is a hash mismatch between OpenSSL 0.9 and 1.X.
+Install newer OpenSSL on your mac.
+You can use the NCE module/package manager.
+Load the Globus and the new OpenSSL environment:

+    module load globus openssl

 The Grid needs a PKI, which protects access and the communication.
 You can create as many CA2 as you like.
 It is advised to make many short-term and flat CAs.
 Edit grid scripts as well as templates in `share/globus_simple_ca` if you want to change key parameters.
 Create a Root CA:

     bin/ca create <CA> [days] [email]

 The new CA is created under the `ca/<ID>` directory.
 The CA certificate is installed under `ca/grid-security` to make requests easy.
+If you compile Globus with the old OpenSSL (system default) you have to use old-style subject hash.
+Create old CA hash by:

+    bin/ca oldhash

-Request host certificate:
+Request & sign host certificates:

     bin/ca host <CA> <FQDN>

-Requests and private keys are under `ca/<CA>/grid-security`.
+    bin/ca sign <CA> <FQDN>

+Certs, private keys and requests are in `ca/<CA>/grid-security`.
+There is also a `ca/<CAHASH>` directory link for each CA. You have to use the `<CAHASH>` in the playbooks.
+Edit `globus_vars.yml` and set the default CA hash.

+Create and sign the sysop cert:

+    bin/ca user <CA> sysop "System Operator"
+    bin/ca sign <CA> sysop

+In order to use `sysop` as a default grid user you have to copy cert and key into the `keys` directory:

+    bin/ca keys <CA> sysop

+Create a pkcs12 version if you need for the browser (this command works in the `keys` directory):

+    bin/ca p12 sysop

+Test your user certificate:

+    bin/ca verify rootca sysop

+### GSI SSH
+Install Globus on the root servers:

+    bin/play @@root globus

+Install CA certificates, host key and host cert:

+    bin/play @@root globus_ca

+Install the Gridmap file.
+Get the `sysop` DN and edit `globus_vars.yml`:

+    bin/ca subject <CA> sysop
+    bin/play @@root globus_gridmap

+This command starts GSI SSH on port 2222:

+    bin/play @@root globus_ssh

+Test GSI SSH from OS X by shf3 since it is the best CLI tool for SSH stuff.
+Check DNS resolution, client and host should resolv the root server names.
+Other users should be created by LDAP.

+### Apache with Globus
+You can use the Globus PKI for Apache SSL (the default CA is used):

+    bin/play @@root globus_httpd

+## LDAP

 ## Slurm
 Slurm is a batch scheduler for the cluster with `low` `normal` and `high` queues.
 First you have to create a munge key to protect authentication: